 - Pharmaceutical.
 Our pharmaceutical solutions provide a variety of services to our pharmaceutical partners, including target discovery, early patient recruitment and identification, epidemiological insights, biomarker discovery and patient monitoring.
 Our information platforms, access to rare disease patients and their biomaterials, and ability to develop proprietary technologies and biomarkers enable us to provide services to our pharmaceutical partners in all phases of the drug development process as well as post-commercialization.
 Revenues from our pharmaceutical segment are generated primarily from collaboration agreements with our pharmaceutical partners.
-As of December 31, 2020, we collaborated with 33 pharmaceutical partners.
-In addition, we had 59 biomarker programs, of which 14 biomarkers covered eight rare diseases as of December 31, 2020.
-Since early 2020, we also started to pursue a metabolomics approach for establishing a biomarker discovery pipeline for rare hereditary disease.
-Our new approach includes a tandem mass spectrometry methodology and artificial intelligence and, combined with the large volume of datasets in our global rare disease platform, has proven successful in the identification of new biomarkers.
+As of December 31, 2021, we collaborated with 33 pharmaceutical partners.
+In addition, we have developed 11 biomarkers covering 10 diseases.
+Since early 2020, we started to pursue a metabolomics approach for establishing a biomarker discovery pipeline for rare hereditary disease.
+Our new approach will include a tandem mass spectrometry methodology and artificial intelligence and, combined with the large volume of datasets in our global rare disease platform, has proven successful in the identification of new biomarkers.
 The new biomarker candidates are identified and then further validated and optimized in epidemiological clinical trials. - Diagnostics.
 Our diagnostics segment provides targeted genetic sequencing and diagnostics services to our clients worldwide, who are typically physicians, laboratories or hospitals, either directly or through distributors.
-As of December 31, 2020, we believe we offer the broadest diagnostic testing portfolio for rare diseases, covering over 19,000 genes using over 10,000 different tests.
-In turn, the data collected from our diagnostics services and biomaterials allow us to continue to grow our repository and our CentoMD database. - COVID-19 testing.
+As of December 31, 2021, we believe we offer the broadest diagnostic testing portfolio for rare diseases, covering over 19,000 genes using over 10,000 different tests.
+In turn, the data collected from our diagnostics services and biomaterials allow us to continue to grow our BioDatabank. - COVID-19 testing.
 While not a core business, due to its growth and financial significance in relation to our total activities, our COVID-19 testing business has been managed and reported as a separate segment since the third quarter of 2020.
 We started offering COVID-19 testing in March 2020.
 Our initial COVID-19 test was a molecular diagnostic test performed for the in vitro qualitative detection of RNA from the SARS-CoV-2 in oropharyngeal samples from presymptomatic probands according to the recommended testing by public health authority guidelines.
 It has also been validated in our CAP/CLIA/ISO certified analytical laboratory and has received EUA from the FDA for use by authorized laboratories.
-The majority of these tests are performed in airport locations at the Frankfurt, Hamburg, Dusseldorf, and Berlin airports.
+The majority of these tests were performed in airport locations at the Frankfurt, Hamburg, Dusseldorf, and Berlin airports.
 Furthermore, tests are offered through collaborations with the state government and other companies.
-In November 2020, we have extended our portfolio of COVID-19 testing solutions at several test locations from RT-PCR testing to antigen testing.
+We plan to phase out this segment by the end of March 31, 2022.

 Our business has continuously seen notable expansion in recent years.
-In the year ended December 31, 2020, we received over 1,510.5 thousand test requests, of which 1,395.4 thousand account for COVID-19 tests.
-Excluding the COVID-19 tests, we received 115.1 thousand test request in 2020, representing an approximate 14% decrease as compared to approximately 133.8 thousand test requests received during the year ended December 31, 2019, and an approximate 9% increase as compared to 105.3 thousand test requests received during the year ended December 31, 2018.
-The increase in test requests received in the year ended December 31, 2019 compared to the year ended December 31, 2018 was 27.1%.
+In the year ended December 31, 2021, we received over 2,451.3 thousand test requests, of which 2,330.5 thousand account for COVID-19 tests compared to the previous year where 1,510.5 thousand test requests were received, of which 1,395.4 thousand accounted for COVID-19.
+Excluding the COVID-19 tests, we received 120.8 thousand test requests in 2021, representing an approximate 5% increase as compared to approximately 115.1 thousand test requests received during the year ended December 31, 2020, and an approximate 10% decrease as compared to 133.8 thousand test requests received during the year ended December 31, 2019.
+The decrease in test requests received in the year ended December 31, 2020 compared to the year ended December 31, 2019 was approximately 14%.